mindplay-dk/boxy/README.md

 });
 ```

-In this example, if class `Optional` has not been registered in the container, your
+In this example, if class `Optional` has not been registered in the container, the
 function will still be invoked, but will be passed a `null` argument - be sure to
 check for presence of optional arguments.